Microsoft-Web/NodeCamp/Presentation/BuildingTheBackend/BuildingTheBackend/Demo.md

 	require('../socketio')(io);
 	````

 1. Run the application from Visual Studio opening two browser instances.
-Show that messages are being broadcasted to all the connections in the socket.
+Show that messages are being broadcasted to all the connections on the socket.

 	![Testing socket.io](images/testing-socket-io.png?raw=true "Testing socket.io")